aman-vizibl/mastra-example/README.md

 - Inspect console logs and search for `data-step-`
 - you should be able to see workflow chunks being bubbled up to top level stream chunks marked with `DELEGATION AGENT TOOL::`
 - prompt `chatAgent` to confirm the suggested fruit
-- Inspect console logs and search for `data-step-`
+- Inspect logs (./src/delegation-agent.log) and search for `data-step-approved`
 - No logs found

 Expected behaviour: Any custom events written to writer within a nested workflow step should bubble up when the workflow is resumed.